J. Lee Thompson: Action director

 Thompson had a big success with Ice Cold in Alex (1958), the story of a British Army unit trekking across North Africa in the Second World War.
 It featured John Mills, Sylvia Syms, Anthony Quayle and Harry Andrews.
 It won three BAFTA Awards, including Best British Film.
-He followed it with North West Frontier (1959), an adventure film set in British India starring Kenneth More and Lauren Bacall.
+He followed it with rth West Frontier (1959), an adventure film set in British India starring Kenneth More and Lauren Bacall.
 It was one of the most popular films in Britain in 1959.

 No Trees in the Street (1959) was a thriller written by Willis.
 Also in that genre was Tiger Bay (1959), starring John Mills.
 It introduced cinema audiences to Mills' daughter Hayley and German actor Horst Buchholz.
 Hayley Mills also earned a BAFTA for Most Promising Newcomer portraying a 12-year-old girl who refuses to betray a sailor accused of murder.

 Thompson followed this with I Aim at the Stars (1960).